-Norman Reedus Confirms ‘The Walking Dead’ Nearly Made Daryl Dixon Gay
+Norman Reedus: ‘The Walking Dead’ Nearly Made Daryl Dixon Gay

 Norman Reedus previously discussed Daryl Dixon’s sexuality during an appearance on Conan in 2015, too, insisting, via the New York Daily News, “If that’s the story they gave me, I would rock that story.
 I’m not afraid.”

 The rumors that Daryl Dixon might be gay emerged because of the lack of sexual activity that the character has had throughout the show’s history.
-His romance with Beth was nixed because of her death, however there has been increased speculation in recent weeks that he might finally pair up with Melissa McBride’s Carol.
+His romance with Beth was nixed because of her death.
+However, there has been increased speculation in recent weeks that he might finally pair up with Melissa McBride’s Carol.

 [Featured Image by AMC]